daynix/VirtHCK/guest_tools/KitAutosetup/README.md

 End Result
 ===============
-* In the end, the freshly installed machines will become ready for running HCK or HLK tests in the VirtHCK environment.
+* Upon completion, the freshly installed machines will become ready for running HCK or HLK tests in the VirtHCK environment.
-* You should run the Kit using the special shortcut that is created on the desktop of the Controller machine - it turns off the access to the external network while the Studio is running.
 * You can update the Kit filters, from time to time, using the shortcut created on the desktop of the Controller machine.
 Internet access is needed for that.
+* The Kit Studio can be started with the special shortcut that is created on the desktop of the Controller machine.

 Troubleshooting
 ===============